learning-zone/python-basics/README.md

 ## Q. How can I pass optional or keyword parameters from one function to another?

-Collect the arguments using the * and ** specifier in the function's parameter list; this gives you the positional arguments as a tuple and the keyword arguments as a dictionary.
+Collect the arguments using the * and ** specifier in the function\'s parameter list; this gives you the positional arguments as a tuple and the keyword arguments as a dictionary.
 You can then pass these arguments when calling another function by using `*` and `**` :

 ```py
 def f(x, *tup, **kwargs):